How to Choose an Accent Wall in the Living Room

 It may also become an area of visual interest or a complement to furniture or window treatments.
 Accent walls improve a room when they work with the rest of the décor and colors to bring cohesiveness and interest.

-What to Consider When Choosing an Accent Wall in Your Living Room
+What to Consider When Choosing a Focal Wall in Your Living Room

-There are several options making a wall a good choice for an accent wall.
-The following list of characteristics will help in choosing a wall in your living room to either paint or cover with a choice of materials or décor.
+Several options make a wall a good choice for an accent wall.
+The following list of characteristics will help you choose a wall in your living room to paint or cover with a choice of materials or décor.

 Does the wall have an architectural feature?